 What are HIPAA Violations

-HIPAA was passed in 1996 to set the guidelines for how to protect a patient’s individual health information.
-This law is full of requirements and expectations that companies need to follow in order to be considered HIPAA compliant.
+The Health Insurance Portability and Accountability act (HIPAA) was passed in 1996 to set the guidelines for how to safeguard a patient’s individual health information.
+This law is full of requirements and expectations that companies need to follow in order to be considered compliant with HIPAA.
 The difficult and complex steps that need to be taken for compliance can often lead to intentional and unintentional violations of pieces of HIPAA.
 Here we’ll discuss the most common HIPAA violations and what you can do to avoid them and their costly consequences.

 Violations of HIPAA can look different depending on the type of healthcare business that is being operated.
-However, the bottomline is that whenever a violation occurs it can only mean that protected health information (PHI), was not guarded properly.
+However, the bottom line is that whenever a violation occurs it can only mean that protected health information (PHI), was not guarded properly.
 PHI refers to any type of personally identifiable health information pertaining to a patient that must be carefully protected and encrypted before it is transmitted in any way.
-Whether it was unintentional or due to a lack of proper compliance, HIPAA violations are common but they are also extremely costly.
+Whether it was unintentional or due to deliberate lack of proper compliance, HIPAA violations are common, but they are also extremely costly.